Tip #1: Visustin converts source code to flow charts. Load or Copy&Paste some code in the window and press Draw.

 Tip #24: You can load flow charts back in Visustin.
 Just open any of the image files you saved.

 Tip #26: Bulk charting can optionally save all the charts in a single file.
-Instead of multiple files, you get several pages in a single multi-image file.
+Instead of multiple files, you get several pages in a single multi-image archive.
 More info

 Tip #27: Wish to save or print the Birdseye flow chart?
 Visustin always saves or prints the full flow chart, not the Birdseye view.
 You get a Birdseye-style chart with the following settings in the Options menu: 'Minimal code', 'Hide comments'.
 More info